-Successful organizations have the ability to elevate the topic of meetings by training people.
+Successful organisations have the ability to elevate the topic of meetings by training people.
 According to estimates, only 20-25% of leaders experience any training when it comes to running a meeting.
 Meeting leaders are stewards of other people’s time and they need to elevate the collective time together.

 If you meet with people as part of your work, tune in now to hear the episode, check out the key takeaways, or read the transcript below.